xiaolanshu/CSCA-U-Net/README.md

 ## 5. Citation

+Please cite our paper if you find the work useful:
 ```
 @article{shu2024102800,
 title = {CSCA U-Net: A channel and space compound attention CNN for medical image segmentation},